vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 be cautious and stay at under 20% for each incremental change so I have time to observe for a while if the new threshold works across days.

+On 2025-04-12, I increased the threshold to 50 seconds.